Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Terreen Masters over 2 years ago
+Terreen Masters almost 3 years ago

 This school needs to Stay open.
 It is the closest in our Neighborhood, there are some parents who do not have transportation to get their kids to schools that are nor in walking distance or may not have a ride.
 And what about kids with Disabilities/IEP's how does this work for them.
 I feel you should think about this carefully and put the children first.